jaapjanfrans/hybrid-app-workshop/README.md

 * installing a cordova plugin
 * Creating a provider (=service)
+* using the camera and storage services to take a picture and save it
+* displaying our picture on the profilepage

 ### 3.1 Installing the cordova camera plugin & ionic native camera plugin